jaymundra/regalis/README_FIREBASE.md

 ## Step 2: Register Your Web App

 1. In your Firebase project, click on the web icon (</>) to add a web app
-2. Register your app with a nickname (e.g., "Regalis Waitlist")
+2. Register your app with a nickname (e.g., "Easivo Waitlist")
 3. Firebase will provide you with a configuration object

 ## Step 3: Update Firebase Configuration